 All Oculus Quest developers MUST PASS the concept review prior to gaining publishing access to the Quest Store and additional resources.
 Submit a concept document for review as early in your Quest application development cycle as possible.
 For additional information and context, please see Submitting Your App to the Oculus Quest Store.

-Unreal is distributed with Oculus plugins which make it easy to develop applications for Oculus Go and Oculus Rift platforms.
+Unreal is distributed with Oculus plugins which make it easy to develop applications for Oculus platforms.

-The Unreal Game Engine provides integrated support for VR applications that target the Oculus Go and Oculus Rift S headsets.
-This enables your applications to support stereoscopic rendering, orientation tracking, and positional tracking (on the Oculus Rift S).
+The Unreal Game Engine provides integrated support for VR applications that target Oculus headsets.
+This enables your applications to support stereoscopic rendering, orientation tracking, and positional tracking (on the Oculus Rift S and Oculus Quest).